jorisvink/sanctum/README.md

 - libsodium-aes-gcm (AES256-GCM via libsodium, default, most portable).
 - intel-aes-gcm (AES256-GCM via Intel its highly performant libisal_crypto lib).

-## Unidirectional tunnels
+## One-directional tunnels

-Sanctum supports unidirectional tunnels, this is called the pilgrim or shrine mode.
+Sanctum supports one-directional tunnels, this is called the pilgrim or shrine mode.

 In pilgrim mode, sanctum will be able to send encrypted traffic to its